ePages-de/beyond_canvas/README.md

 ## Style Customization

-Beyond Canvas comes with _out-of-the-box_ styles to make your app look as a Beyond integrated one.
+Beyond Canvas comes with _out-of-the-box_ styles to make your app look like as a Beyond integrated one.
 If you want to customize the gem styles, follow these instructions:

 1. Run the custom style generator: